eBPF-Flowradar/eBPF-FlowRadar/notes.md

 2. Check if memory allocated is deallocated
 3. Check consistency of hashing
 4. Verify lsqr solver(partially verified)
+5. Standard values to be used
+6. Concurrency controls

 # Things done
 1. Pureset need not be a set as the flows added will be unique always [x]